UnderscoreBrad/BasicBot_PY/README.md

 Bot responds to commands only in channels starting with 'basic' or 'bot'

-'User Joined Your Channel' and 'User Left Your Channel' messages (in progress)
+'User Joined Your Channel' and 'User Left Your Channel' messages

 Youtube audio playback with queue and search